 Robyn joined the Board in January 2015.
-She is also a director of the Self-Managed Super Fund Association and Football Federation of Australia.
+She is also a director of the Self-Managed Super Fund Association.
 She has over 20 years' experience in the financial services industry and is a former Executive Director of Macquarie Bank.
 Robyn is a management consultant specialising in governance and is a former non-executive director of CUSCAL.
 She also is an accredited facilitator and author of courses for the Australian Institute of Company Directors.

 Robyn believes in keeping her mind and body active.
 In her spare time she enjoys Pilates, taking long walks with her Boston terrier, and her friends say she throws a perfect ‘Gin’ Soiree.

-Christine joined the Board in August 2019.
-She is a director with 20 years’ governance experience in financial services, health, NFP and government, and is currently founder and chair of Women in Aid & Development and the Chairs Circle.
-She is a strong advocate of customer-owned banking with significant experience as a credit union director.
-Christine has an executive background in sales, marketing, customer research and customer service across commercial and not-for-profit sectors and was awarded the Member of the Order of Australia in 2020.
+Chris joined the Board in August 2019.
+She is a director with more than 20 years’ governance experience in financial services, health, NFP and government, and is currently founder and CEO/Chair of Women in Aid & Development and the Chairs Circle.
+She is a strong advocate of customer-owned banking with significant experience as a mutual banking director.
+Chris has an executive background in sales, marketing, customer research and customer service across commercial and not-for-profit sectors and was awarded the Member of the Order of Australia in 2020.

 Chris enjoys travel with her partner and shares his passion for bird photography, enjoys wine tasting and spending time with godchildren and grandchildren.